ahvonenj/web-template-collection/README.md

 ## Branches

-There are 4 main branches as of 10.4.2015.
-The brances are:
+There are 4 main branches / templates as of 10.4.2015.
+The brances / templates are:

-* master / normal website branch
+* master / normal website template
-* three.js branch for 3D games
+* three.js template for 3D games
-* pixi.js branch for 2D games
+* pixi.js template for 2D games
-* matter.js branch for 2D games that need a physics engine
+* matter.js template for 2D games that need a physics engine

-All the "game" branches include a initialization script in `script/index.js` which creates the canvas as well as possible renderers, stages, etc.
+All the "game" templates include a initialization script in `script/index.js` which creates the canvas as well as possible renderers, stages, etc.

 ### master

-Master branch includes all the libraries mentioned in the libraries section and that is about it.
+Master brance / template includes all the libraries mentioned in the libraries section and that is about it.
 This branch is meant for normal web development without canvases.

 ### three.js

-Three.js branch includes all the libraries mentioned in the libraries section plus the following libraries:
+Three.js brance / template includes all the libraries mentioned in the libraries section plus the following libraries:

 * [three.js r71 - 3D graphics library](http://threejs.org/)
 * [threex.keyboardstate.js - keyboard event plugin for three.js](http://www.threejsgames.com/extensions/)